Survey of Consistent Software-Defined Network Updates: History of the Network Update Problem from the Origins to SDN

-\textbf{Protocol extensions.} Early contributions focused on the modification of IGPs, mainly to avoid forwarding inconsistencies.
+Early contributions focused on the modification of IGPs, mainly to avoid forwarding inconsistencies.
 Among them, protocol extensions have been proposed~\cite{rfc3623,shaikh-graceful_ospf-ton-06,rfc5306} to gracefully restart a routing process, that is, to avoid forwarding disruptions (e.g., blackholes) during the software upgrade of a router.
 Other works focused on avoiding forwarding loops during configuration changes.
 For example, Fran{\c{c}}ois and Bonaventure~\cite{ofib-07} propose oFIB, an IGP extension that guarantees the absence of forwarding loops upon manually managed topological changes, e.g., to propagate information about a link or a router that has to be shut down for maintenance.
 The key intuition behind oFIB is to use explicit synchronization between routers to constrain the order in which each router changes its forwarding entries.
 Namely, each router is forced not to update its forwarding entry for a given destination until all its final next-hops switched to their respective final next-hops for that destination.
 Consider again Fig.~\ref{fig:example-history-igp}, assuming that oFIB is deployed.
 To prepare the shutdown of link $(v3, d)$, oFIB ensures that $v1$ is the only router changing its forwarding entry to $d$ at first: this is safe because $v1$'s final next-hop is directly the destination $d$.
 All the other routers (e.g., $v2$) do not update yet until their final next-hops (e.g., $v1$) use their respective final paths.
 In fact, after $v1$ starts forwarding traffic through the $(v1, d)$ link, it notifies its neighbors about its updated state.
 At that point, $v2$ and $s$ can update their respective forwarding entries for $d$.
 The whole network is eventually updated by iterating this process.

 oFIB inspired a number of variants, aiming at applying explicit notification to more generic updates.
-Fu \etal\cite{Fu_loop_free_updates_08} generalize the approach by defining a loop-free ordering of IGP-entry updates for arbitrary forwarding changes.
-Shi \etal\cite{Shi_loop_free_congestion_09} also extend the reconfiguration mechanism to avoid traffic congestion in addition to forwarding incorrectness.
+Fu \etal\cite{Fu_loop_free_updates_08} generalizes the approach by defining a loop-free ordering of IGP-entry updates for arbitrary forwarding changes.
+Shi \etal\cite{Shi_loop_free_congestion_09} also extends the reconfiguration mechanism to avoid traffic congestion in addition to forwarding incorrectness.
 A broader overview of loop avoidance and mitigation techniques mostly inspired by oFIB is reported in~\cite{rfc5715}.

 Modifying protocol specifications may seem the most straightforward solution to deal with reconfigurations in traditional networks, but it actually has practical limitations.
 First, this approach cannot accommodate custom reconfiguration objectives.
 For instance, ordered forwarding changes generally work only on a per-destination basis~\cite{ofib-07}, which can make the reconfiguration process slow if many destinations are involved -- while one operational objective could be to exit transient states as quickly as possible.
 Second, protocol modifications are targeted to specific reconfiguration cases (e.g., single-link failures), since it is intrinsically hard to predict the impact of any possible configuration change on forwarding paths.
 Finally, protocol extensions are not easy to implement in practice, because of the reluctance of vendors to change their proprietary router software, as well as the additional complexity and potential overhead (e.g., load) induced on routers.